denten-books/plain-text/4-sign.md

 conventions left a visible mark on the paper.
 Once the machine alphabet identified, it could be translated back into natural language using a simple lookup table.
-The ticker tape gave the means to translate human language into an electronic signal.
+The ticker tape gave the means to translate human language into electric signal.
 Once mechanized the signal could be used to communicate and to control machines remotely.
-But we would hardly call early programmable media ephemeral or immaterial.
-Anecdotes circulate in the digital humanities circles about Father Roberto Busa, the early pioneer in the field of computational philology, who in the 1960s carted his punch cards around Italy on a truck.[^ln2-busa] Code before its electromagnetic period was fragile and unwieldy.
+But one could hardly call early programmable media ephemeral or immaterial.
+Anecdotes circulate in the digital humanities circles about Father Roberto Busa, the early pioneer in the field of computational philology, who in the 1960s carted his punch cards around Italy on a truck.[^ln2-busa] Codified inscription before its electromagnetic period was fragile and unwieldy.
 Just like writing with pen and paper, making an error on ticker tape entry required cumbersome corrections and sometimes wholesale re-entry of lines or pages.
 On the surface of ticker tape, the inscription still made a strong commitment to the medium.
 Once committed to paper it was near-immutable.

 Magnetic tape changed the nature of the commitment between inscription and medium.
 It gave a temporary home to the word, where the word could be changed and manipulated before committing to paper.
-A typist using the new generation of magnetically-enabled devices could manipulate words "in memory," on a medium that could be easily erased and rewritten.
+A typist using the new generation of magnetically-enabled devices could manipulate words "in memory," on a medium that could easily be erased and rewritten.
 The magnetic charge adhered lightly to tape surface.
 The "light touch" of the magnetic inscription gave the word its ephemeral quality.
 But it was also light enough as to be nearly imperceptible.
 In applications like law and banking, where the fidelity